-If you have requested but are not able to get a TIN for one or more of the parties to a transaction within 15 days following the transaction, file the report and attach a statement explaining why the TIN is not included.
+If you have requested but are not able to get a TIN for one or more of the parties to a transaction within 15 days following the transaction, file the report and use the comments section on page 2 of the form to explain why the TIN is not included.

-Exception: You are not required to provide the TIN of a person who is a nonresident alien individual or a foreign organization if that person or foreign organization:
+Exception.
+You are not required to provide the TIN of a person who is a nonresident alien individual or a foreign organization if that person or foreign organization:

-- Does not have income effectively connected with the conduct of a U.S. trade or business: - Does not have an office or place of business, or a fiscal or paying agent in the United States; - Does not furnish a withholding certificate described in §1.1441-1(e)(2) or (3) or §1.1441-5(c)(2)(iv) or (3)(iii) to the extent required under §1.1441-1(e)(4)(vii); or - Does not have to furnish a TIN on any return, statement, or other document as required by the income tax regulations under section 897 or 1445.
+• Does not have income effectively connected with the conduct of a U.S. trade or business;

+• Does not have an office or place of business, or a fiscal or paying agent in the U.S.;

+• Does not furnish a withholding certificate described in §1.1441-1(e)(2) or (3) or §1.1441-5(c)(2)(iv) or (3)(iii) to the extent required under §1.1441-1(e)(4)(vii); or

+• Does not have to furnish a TIN on any return, statement, or other document as required by the income tax regulations under section 897 or 1445.